Synchron, a rival to Musk's Neuralink, readies large-scale brain implant trial

 New-York based Synchron is farther along in the process of testing its brain implant than Neuralink.
 Both companies initially aim to help paralyzed patients type on a computer using devices that interpret brain signals.

-Synchron will be analysing the US data to prepare for the larger study, while awaiting authorization from the US Food and Drug Administration to proceed, Oxley said.
+Synchron will be analyzing the U.S. data to prepare for the larger study, while awaiting authorization from the U.S. Food and Drug Administration to proceed, Oxley said.
 Synchron and the FDA declined to comment on the expected timing of that decision.

 The company aims to include patients who are paralyzed due to the neurodegenerative disease ALS (amyotrophic lateral sclerosis), stroke and multiple sclerosis, Oxley said.